Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-4.md

 - Designing a homework assignment that adequately reflects the desired skills can be difficult.
 - Assignments and their solutions can spread rapidly hence they can't be reused very often.
-- Verifying that the solution submitted is the work of the assignee requires scheduling a call to discuss the solution.
+- Verifying that the solution submitted is the work of the assignee requires scheduling a call to discuss it.
 This, coupled with grading, consumes time that could be allocated elsewhere in the process.

 ---

 ## Automated Tests
 When expecting a high volume of applicants and when a skill from the skill canvas can be objectively assessed in a quick and automated manner, automated tests are a valuable option.

 The ability to evaluate skills impartially, regardless of the applicant count, can save significant time and allow for greater thoroughness in other areas.

 It is essential, however, to ensure that the automated tests closely align with the skill canvas and are not easily susceptible to cheating.

 ---